milalucky/milalucky/README.md

 <h1>:woman_technologist: About Me:</h1>

+- :raising_hand_woman:	My name is Milana Zharkevich.

-- :computer: I am a Fullstack QA (Python).
+- :computer: I'm a Fullstack QA (Python).

 - :seedling: I work as a QA-engineer in a large IT company.